nextools/metarepo/packages/refun/readme.md

 [📺 Check out live demo](https://codesandbox.io/s/refun-mapdebouncedhandlertimeout-791kn)

 ## `mapDebouncedHandlerFactory`

+> All the functions create with this one are affected by the [React Synthetic Events vs debouncing / throttling]() issue.

 This function is a constructor for debouncers.
 It is used under the hood to build the `mapDebouncedHandlerTimeout` function.
 If you have a function that creates a deferred effect and a function that will cancel that deferral, you can build your own debouncer.